anushkagaur27/Final-Project/README.md

-# Final-Project - Dog Allergy Detection
+# Final Project - Dog Allergy Detection
 Hello, my name is Anushka and my final project was a dog allergy detector.
 This model classifies whether a specific dog is hypoallergenic or not.
 This model uses a CNN (Convolutional Neural Network) with the jetson-nano.
 It also uses resnet-18 and imagenet to train and classify the image dataset of dogs.
 My mode is made using